ConradKent/openvr_headset_ros/README.md

 ## What is this?

 openvr_headset_ros is a package for ros based on vrui_mdf by Zenyu Shi(https://github.com/zhenyushi/vrui_mdf).
 The goal of this project is to provide an open source way to view a ros/gazebo simulation through a vr headset.
 This package will use openvr to get tracking info and send images to the headset for display.
+The package currently works with the original Vive headset and controllers or the Vive Pro headset and controllers, and with lighthouse version 1.0 or 2.0.
+Other SteamVR capable headsets should be relatively simple to add.

 ## Current Progress:

+This software currently works on Ubuntu 20.04.3 LTS, with an AMD Ryzen 7 2700x CPU and AMD rx 5700xt GPU.
+We're running ROS noetic (roscpp version 1.15.11) and SteamVR Build ID: 7205650 (updated Aug 19, 2021).

 openvr_headset_ros will display a stereoscopic view of a gazebo scene to an HTC vive.
 It will also track the vive's position and orientation to let you move around inside this scene.
+There are two examples with a model of the turtlebot robot and a quadrotor.
+In these examples, the robot models can be moved with the controllers.

 Things to be added are: